 And if they don’t pay?

 If the pirate is based in the UK, you could take them to Small Claims Court.
-There are, however, complications - see here - and NUJ members should contact the Freelance Office before proceeding.
+NUJ members should contact the Freelance Office before proceeding.

-If the pirate is based in the US there's not much you can do about pursuing the abuse as a debt, unless you registered the work with the Register of Copyrights.
-(We need an advice section on the US registration system.
-Coming soon.)
+If the pirate is based in the US there's not much you can do about pursuing the abuse as a debt, unless you registered the work with the Register of Copyrights (see the link below).
 This is another case where getting the piracy taken down is an option.

-If the pirate is in the EU... the new European Small Claims Procedure will make it easier to collect money from January 2009: see this Freelance article.
+If the pirate is in the EU, the new European Small Claims Procedure made it easier to collect money from January 2009 and until at least December 2020.

 In the meantime, and for non-EU countries, you have to investigate the Small Claims procedure of the country in question.
 NUJ members could try approaching the International Federation of Journalists member union in the country to see whether they'd be interested in helping you informally, since by pirating your work the publisher is taking work away from their members.